ezzing/3DLayout-documentation/4-Customization.md

 ### Showcase

-When this options is set to true, the project starts in perspective and write-only mode.
+When this option is set to true, the project starts in perspective and write-only mode.
 This is an special feature to showcase the layout.

     {'showcase': true}